cdent/gabbi/docs/source/format.rst

 Test Format
 ===========

-Gabbi tests are expressed as YAML containing an HTTP request and an expected response.
+Gabbi tests are expressed in YAML containing an HTTP request and an expected response.
 Each YAML file is an ordered sequence of requests.
 The bare minimum YAML file for a single request is::